Glamorgan County Golf Union League Rules

 Conduct of Matches

 Matches shall be played using the medal tees applying at the time of the fixture.
-The use of temporary greens is not normally acceptable and, with the exception of an immediate emergency (where the agreement of the visiting captain must be obtained), the Committee’s permission must be obtained before any temporary green can be used.
+The use of temporary greens is not normally acceptable, except for an immediate emergency (where the agreement of the visiting captain must be obtained), the Committee’s permission must be obtained before any temporary green can be used.

 The home team captain shall enter his team, and its order of play, on the scorecard and hand it to the visiting captain who will then enter his team and its order of play.